-BALTIMORE - Starting Nov.
-27, motorists may want to avoid I-895 in Baltimore as traffic is likely to snarl due to a scheduled two-year, $189 million project to replace the 60-year-old bridge north of the Harbor Tunnel, the Maryland Transportation Authority announced Friday.
+Starting Nov.
+27, motorists may want to avoid I-895 in Baltimore as traffic is likely to snarl due to a scheduled three-year, $189 million project to replace the 60-year-old bridge north of the Harbor Tunnel.

 "This I-895 Bridge is the MDTA's only remaining structurally deficient bridge," MDTA Executive Director Kevin C. Reigrut said in a statement.
 "We ask our customers to be patient as we deliver this long overdue project and remind motorists to drive safely through work zones."